gulpjs/liftoff/README.md

 2. Make a `Hackerfile.js` with some arbitrary javascript it.
 3. Install hacker next to it with `npm install hacker`.
 3. Run `hacker` while in the same parent folder.

-For extra credit, try writing your `Hackerfile` in coffeescript.
-Then, run `hacker --require coffee-script`.
-Make sure you install coffee-script locally, though.